Do you buy Easter gifts for kids or fill an Easter basket with goodies each year? I’m curious to know others’ family traditions.

 Or, I may just be turning into an Easter Basket Scrooge. 🙂

-Kids 6 and under will enjoy the colorful illustrations in this very popular Children’s Bible.
+Kids 6 and under will enjoy the colorful illustrations in this very popular, easy-to-read Children’s Bible.

 • Related content: 30 (Budget-Friendly) Gifts Christian Kids Will Love!

-The “God Gave Us..” books are some of our family’s favorites.
+The “God Gave Us..” books are some of our family’s favorites, including this one.
 They tell Bible truths in a beautiful way that kids can grasp.

 Conveying the power of prayer to young kids – it’s never too early to start!